gramlogic/essays/ior/intro.md

   * What was the basis for authority in the first place?
     * Where did the first world come from?

   * both sides can make this claim
   * If Trump had one we would learn we were not in the kind of world we thought we lived in.

+The difficulties are surely not lost on Borges.
+To engage with these questions is to discover we are not in the kind of world we thought we lived in.

 What the narrative boils down to is that Trump's defeat was an example of reality conquering a self-serving fantasy.
 It is comforting after the fact.

 The first problem is that both sides in a political contest always claim that their own version of reality is the true one.

-Of course, it is only by a kind of hyperbole

 Likewise, if Trump had succeeded we also would have learned we live in a different kind of world.

 This revised interpretation provides a better model for understanding the phenomenon of Trump.
 It is only as a convenient simplification and crude hyperbole that we can speak of a clean line between Trump world and the real world.

-* correction narrative

-Of course, there is only one story.
-Tlon exists as part of the "outer" fictional world.
-What the success of Tlon reveals is simply that our initial expectations about this outer world were incorrect.
-We begin with the impression that we are witnessing a realistic world, but in such a world Tlon could not have won.
-Rather, increasingly as the story progresses we get to a state of events

-As the events of the story cause the realistic world to lose influence to the fantastical world, the story of their conflict also shifts its character.

-* Phases of the story: realistic to fantastical.
-* A single story: what kind of story is it?

-This view of the events of the story does not pose a challenge to the definition of the word reality.
-It does raise a question of

- This sets up a very careful inflection point: the question of whether the story is plausible depends on whether it is evaluated from the perspective of the initial, realistic, world or the final, fantastical one.
-By the logic of realistic narrative, it is implausible that a fantasy world could take over reality.
-By the logic of a fantasy narrative, it is plausible.
-As the fantasy world achieves its conquest, the fantasy logic rises to dominance.

-The observation that both worlds are fictional represents a breakdown of the authority of the realistic world, which asserts itself as the more serious one.

 Of course, it is only as a provisional and convenient approximation that we divide the story into its realistic and unrealistic phases, both of which are intertwined together to form a single text.

 The fact that this is easy to forget this was surely not lost on Borges.
 He makes use of our expectations by setting us up to imagine the world in one way and then gradually introducing information that makes this initial conception impossible to sustain.
 Rather than a contest between two separate worlds, we have really a kind of power struggle over what ideas and representations are understood as authoritative.

 Even this is not quite right, since the world of Tlon is part of the story.